alnutile/interview_foundation/README.md

 ```
 Feature: Github API Integration
   As a user of the site
-  I want to add my github name and token
+  I want to add my github token to a form
   So I can then see my starred repos

 Scenario: User can log in